 Check out: Day in the Life of a Semester at Sea Student

 On board you will find nine classrooms, a fitness center, four dining options, two cafes, a library, a pool, a wellness center, and a student union.
 There are also places on the ship to do laundry and to get salon services done (i.e. getting a haircut, manicure, shave, etc).

 Students spend an average of 45 days throughout their semester in-country.
 When docked in port, opportunities range from service projects, to historical site visits, to exchanges with locals, to homestays.
-To learn more about what a day in-country looks like, check out https://www.semesteratsea.org/life-on-land/
+Learn more: A Day In-Country

 Academic programming on Semester at Sea promotes a global, hands-on, comparative approach that connects clearly articulated learning outcomes with faculty expertise for each voyage itinerary.
 Global Studies, our core course (three credits), is required of all students and provides a broad and comparative exploration of our interconnected and interdependent world.
 In addition to Global Studies, Semester at Sea students select 3–4 three-credit courses across a wide range of disciplines.
 Typically one-third of the courses are lower-division and two-thirds upper-division, constituting a variety of topics representing faculty expertise and voyage relevance.

 Colorado State University (CSU) serves as the academic partner to Semester at Sea.
 Semester at Sea students receive CSU transcripts upon the successful completion of voyage courses, which then transfer to SUNY Plattsburgh.

 - Political Science